What Is Kidney Disease?

 Urinary Tract Infections

-Symptoms of Kidney Disease
+What Are the Symptoms of Kidney Disease?

 Kidney disease is a condition that can easily go unnoticed until

 the symptoms become severe.
-The following symptoms are the early warning signs that
+The following symptoms are early warning signs that

-- trouble concentrating
+- difficulty concentrating

 - poor appetite